scaup/fae-gtlc-mu/README.md

 ## Proof structure (where's what?)

 Cool, so you're actually interested in the proof itself!
-This section describes some of the more interesting files that make up the proof, referring to the text where possible;
+This section describes some of the more interesting files that make up the proof, referring to the paper where possible;
 for a complete listing of all files, one can refer to the commented [_CoqProject](_CoqProject) file.

 ### Defining backtranslation (section 4.2 in paper)